-The answer is in your kitchen.
-Visceral fat comes from consuming more calories than our bodies need.
-And that can be compounded by eating a Standard American Diet (SAD) — a term used to describe the Western dietary pattern of consuming high-sugar, calorie-dense, processed foods on a regular basis.
+The problem often starts in the kitchen.
+Visceral fat comes from consuming more calories than our bodies need, and that can be compounded by eating a Standard American Diet (SAD) — a term used to describe the Western dietary pattern of consuming high-sugar, calorie-dense, processed foods on a regular basis.

-Hormones can also play a role, La Puma says.
-Higher levels of “bioavailable” (aka “free”) testosterone are associated with higher levels of visceral fat, which might explain why men tend to have more visceral fat than women, and also why women tend to have more visceral fat after menopause.
+Higher levels of “bioavailable” (a.k.a. “free”) testosterone are also associated with higher levels of visceral fat, which might explain why men tend to have more visceral fat than women, and why women may have more visceral fat after menopause.

-“People with excess visceral fat can have issues with insulin resistance, meaning the body ‘ignores’ the normal levels of insulin put out by the pancreas, resulting in higher blood glucose levels,” says Linda Hodges, MD, a triple board-certified doctor of internal care medicine, critical care medicine, and obesity medicine.
+“People with excess visceral fat can have issues with insulin resistance, meaning the body ‘ignores’ the normal levels of insulin put out by the pancreas, resulting in higher blood glucose levels,” says Hodges.